All finitely generated Kleinian groups of small Hausdorff dimension are classical Schottky groups

-For the case $(A_2)$ it can be seen that we can certainly follow similarly procedure as given in our proof of the case $(A_1)$ and just simply do some modifications.
+For the Type I$_2$ it can be seen that we can certainly follow similarly procedure as given in our proof of the Type I$_1$ and just simply do some modifications.
 In fact many of our previous estimates will be became much simpler by $|\lambda_{1,n}|>\lambda$ hence all estimates that requires bounds on $(|\lambda_{1,n}|^2-1)^{-1}$ are trivial.
-To avoid much repetition of our previous proof of the case $(A_1)$ we therefore present a alternative and somewhat much shorter proof of $(A_2).$
+To avoid much repetition of our previous proof of the Type $I_1$ we therefore present a alternative and somewhat much shorter proof of Type I$_2.$

 \begin{lem} Let $\alpha_n,\beta_n$ be a sequence of loxodromic transformations with fixed points of $\alpha_n$ be $0,\infty.$ Suppose $|z_{\beta_n,+}-z_{\beta_n,-}|\to 0$ and $C^{-1}<|z_{\beta_n,\pm}|<C.$ Then there exists $\delta>0$ such that